 Triton Management Service (TMS) is a Kubernetes microservice, and expects to be deployed into a Kubernetes managed cluster.
-To facilitate its installation and deployment into your Kubernetes cluster, TMS provides a Helm chart designed to simplify the deployment, or installation, process.
+To more easily facilitate its deployment into your Kubernetes cluster, TMS provides a Helm chart designed to simplify the deployment, or installation, process.

 Obtaining TMS Helm Chart

-The TMS Helm chart can be downloaded from NVIDIA NGC using the following command:
+The TMS Helm chart can be downloaded from NVIDIA NGC.
+To do so, use the following command:

 values.yaml file from the downloaded chart’s TAR file is easy.
 To do so, use the following command:

-values.yaml file in the current directory and can be modified to meet deployment needs.
+values.yaml file the current directory, which can modified to meet deployment needs.

 See Helm Chart Values for a listing of the configurable values.

-Creation of Kubernetes secrets requires sufficient cluster privileges.
-If you lack sufficient privileges, have a cluster administrator to create them on your behalf.
+Note that creation of Kubernetes secrets requires sufficient cluster privileges, and therefore might, if you lack sufficient privileges, require a cluster administrator to create them on your behalf.

 Container Pull Secrets

-TMS Helm chart includes any secrets listed under
+TMS Helm chart will include any secrets listed under

 values.yaml#images.secrets.
 The default